ahmeterenyasar/minishell/README.md

 ## Project Overview

+`minishell` is a lightweight Unix‑like shellibft/            → 42 libft (utility library) inc/              → header files
+  ├── builtins.h/
+  ├── executor.h/
+  ├── expansions.h/
+  ├── heredoc.h/
-`minishell` is a lightweight Unix‑like shell written in C as part of the 42 Istanbul curriculum.
+  ├── minishell.h/n in C as part of the 42 Istanbul curriculum.
 The goal is to reproduce the core interactive features of **bash** while respecting the strict coding standards of the school (no external libraries beyond `readline`, secure memory management, and norm‑compliant style).

 Key capabilities include: